igorski/efflux-tracker/README.md

 TODO
 ----

+ * When stopping and starting the Sequencer, filter LFO is disabled...
  * Implement delay
  * Add modulator parameters to adjust modules from the tracker
  * Implement correct sequence range